Application of Sharia by country: Philippines

-There are sharia trial and circuit trial courts in Mindanao, which is home to the country's significant Filipino Muslim minority.
+There are Sharia trial and circuit trial courts in Mindanao, which is home to the country's significant Filipino Muslim minority.
 Sharia District Courts (SDCs) and Sharia Circuit Courts (SCCs) were created in 1977 through Presidential Decree 1083, which is also known as the Code of Muslim Personal Laws.
+In 2024, this was expanded to Visayas and Luzon.
 Sharia only applies to civil cases involving all Muslims nationwide.

-Cases are handled in Bangsamoro and a couple of Mindanao provinces outside the autonomous region by both sharia district and circuit courts, organised into five sharia districts.
-Outside these areas, sharia-related cases are processed in civil courts under a session from the five sharia districts.
+Cases are handled in Bangsamoro and a couple of Mindanao provinces outside the autonomous region by both Sharia district and circuit courts, organised into five Sharia districts.
+Outside these areas, Sharia-related cases are processed in civil courts under a session from the five Sharia districts.
 All other cases, including criminal ones, are dealt with by local civil courts.

 Qatar

 Sharia is the main source of Qatari legislation according to Qatar's Constitution.
 Sharia is applied to laws pertaining to family law, inheritance, and several criminal acts (including adultery, robbery and murder).
 In some cases in Sharia-based family courts, a female's testimony is worth half a man's and in some cases a female witness is not accepted at all.

 Flogging is used in Qatar as a punishment for alcohol consumption or illicit sexual relations.
 Article 88 of Qatar's criminal code declares the punishment for adultery is 100 lashes.
 Adultery is punishable by death when a Muslim woman and a non-Muslim man are involved.
 In 2006, a Filipino woman was sentenced to 100 lashes for adultery.
 In 2012, six expatriates were sentenced to floggings of either 40 or 100 lashes.
 More recently in April 2013, a Muslim expatriate was sentenced to 40 lashes for alcohol consumption.
 In June 2014, a Muslim expatriate was sentenced to 40 lashes for consuming alcohol and driving under the influence.

 Judicial corporal punishment is common in Qatar due to the Hanbali interpretation of Sharia.
 Article 1 of the Law No. 11 of 2004 (Penal Code) allows for the application of "Sharia provisions" for the crimes of theft, adultery, defamation, drinking alcohol and apostasy if either the suspect or the victim is a Muslim.